 The WBLV does not have any contracted training for adults or dislocated workers.
 All training is provided through Eligible Training Providers (ETPs) through the award of an Individual Training Account (ITAs).
-ITAs are awarded up to the amount of \$10,000; however, additional funding may be available for critical skills training and specific grant programs.
+The maximum amount of an ITA is determined by current WBLV policy.